 - 1. The student or parent alleging a violation shall submit the initial complaint in writing to the SLC director or designee.
 The complaint shall stipulate the specific act or omission, the date of same, and the parties involved. - 2.
 The SLC director or designee shall initiate investigation of the circumstances of the complaint within seven calendar days of the receipt of the written complaint. - 3.
 The SLC director or designee shall render a decision within fourteen calendar days of the receipt of the written complaint.
 The decision shall be in writing to the complainant. - 4.
 The complainant shall have seven calendar days to react to the decision before it becomes final.
 If the complainant disagrees with the decision of the SLC director or designee, the complainant may in writing submit a written disagreement to the SLC director or designee. - 5.
-The SLC director or designee shall submit the written disagreement statement and all related information to the superintendent or designee within three calendar days of receipt. - 6.
-The superintendent or designee shall review all materials and schedule a meeting within seven calendar days of receipt of the written disagreement and all related information.
-The participants shall be the complainant, the SLC Director or designee and the superintendent or designee.
+The SLC director or designee shall submit the written disagreement statement and all related information to the principal within three calendar days of receipt.
+The principal will review and submit findings to the superintendent.

+- 6. The superintendent or designee shall review all materials and schedule a meeting within seven calendar days of receipt of the written disagreement and all related information.
+The participants shall be the complainant, the SLC Director or designee, the principal and the superintendent or designee.
 Other witnesses may be called with mutual prior notice of three calendar days. - 7.
 The superintendent or designee shall make a decision within seven calendar days of the final meeting of parties.
 The decision shall be final.